 If you have ever found yourself struggling to find an unused room in your facility for a quick meeting or a training session, you will understand how monitoring booking and cancellation throughout your facility can transform your ability to make the most of your existing space.
 Not only will your monitoring allow you to view the rooms that are currently in use at a glance, a workplace utilization study will help to determine exactly how rooms throughout your facility are used on a regular basis.
 This will give you a better idea of how many rooms are actually used, which conference rooms are preferred by employees, and how you can transform the space to better meet the needs of employees in an enterprise.

 Want more quality meeting inspiration?
-Check out our favorite blog post and subscribe our blog!
+Check out our favorite blog posts and subscribe to our blog!